nhsexperience/nhs-experience/docs/digital-health-check/gp-integration-pull.md

 - provide short summary.

 ## Summary
+This research is based upon an initial discovery into Digital NHS Health Checks, and how data can be sent to GPs.

+Areas not covered in this paper:
+- Existing GP IT integration options
+- Details of NHS Health Check / Digital NHS Health Check
+- Control of User Generated Data, through API Resources, OAuth scopes / claims etc

-- If it is hard to push structured data in to GP Systems, then provide a way to allow GPs to pull the data.
+If it is hard to push structured data in to GP Systems, then provide a way to allow GPs to pull the data?
 - Whats been done in the past / now?
 - Questions to be asked?
   - id server with multiple id providers
   - auth
   - would it be useful?

+There should also be a question asked, - should Digital Health Check data be available only to GP's?
+Should we approach user generated data in a different way, and not look to push it to specific systems for the current use case, but make it available to what ever health care professionals that the citizen choses?

 Any system would need an authorisation platform, and should use existing identity providers.
 Initial research indicated that both NHS Login and CIS2 may have long signup processes that would need to be started early to ensure they are ready for an Alpha or Beta stages.

 Concerns over how to implement authorisation and Identity **should not need to be** part of any Alpha or Beta (or production) project, it should, be "ready out of the box".
 However, there are limited available resources that provide an authorisation server with full configuration for both NHS Login and CIS2 as an identity provider.
 This research should be able to be used not only for digital health check, but all other projects requiring identity and authorisation for both citizens and health professionals.

-### Aims
+This research looks to ensure possible solutions are documented, available to all and not silo'd.

+### Aim of this research
 - Proof of concept investigations into using an existing Authorisation platform with two NHS Identity providers, NHS Login and CIS2.

 ### Why is needed?